How to Apply for this Grant

 The NHPRC staff will acknowledge receipt of the application soon after we receive it.
 The following evaluation criteria and weights will be used by NHPRC staff and other reviewers to form recommendations:

-- The national importance of the records to be processed and preserved.
+- The potential of the historical records collections to broaden understanding of our democracy, history, and culture.
 (35 percent)

-- Appropriateness of the project's strategies and techniques for completing the components of the project.
+- Appropriateness of the project's strategies and techniques for completing activities that will result in better preserved materials with enhanced public access.
 (25 percent)

-- The ability to complete the project's objectives based on the qualifications of the staff, the inclusion of appropriate work plans including professional development, and the reasonableness of the budget (including cost share).
+- The ability to complete the project's objectives based on the qualifications of the staff, the inclusion of appropriate work plans including professional development and citizen engagement, and the reasonableness of the budget (including cost share).
 (25 percent)

 - Effectiveness of the dissemination plans for the project's results.
 (15 percent)